haydenzone/sns-to-websocket/README.md

 # sns-to-websocket
-Simple serverless application that takes sns notifications and sends them to websocket connections
+Simple serverless application that takes sns notifications and broadcasts them to websocket connections

 # Deploying to your account